Back to Home

 5. Knowledge Systems Have Compound Returns

 Week 1: 20 signals, minor usefulness.
-Month 1: 100 signals + 50 papers, occasionally helpful.
-Month 2: 267 signals + 216 papers + regulations + frameworks + brand reports, frequently transformative -- answers most questions instantly, surfaces connections you'd never find manually, cross-references trends with regulations with academic evidence.
+Month 2: a few hundred signals and papers, frequently helpful.
+Today: 6,690 items across eight content types, with automated ingestion adding dozens daily -- answers most questions instantly, surfaces connections you'd never find manually, cross-references trends with regulations with academic evidence.
 The curve is exponential, not linear.
+The catch: past a few thousand items, growth alone stops being the interesting part.
+That's what forced the next learning.

 Business Impact